pradoprojects/pradoprojects.github.io/index.md

     </div>

     <h4><em>...
 But what does that mean in practice?</em></h4>

     <blockquote>
-        It means I design and localize with clarity, accessibility, and emotional comfort in mind — especially for people who feel underserved or overwhelmed by technology.
+        I design, structure, and communicate information to improve clarity, usability, and decision-making.
+        My work sits at the intersection of user experience, content design, and knowledge management — from interfaces and learning materials to multilingual communication and digital systems.
     </blockquote>
 </section>